zoran-cuckovic/QGIS-visibility-analysis/help_qgis3.md

 Five additional parameters can be used to mask out specific areas.
 - *Inner radius* will exclude the circular area around the observer point, up to the specified distance.
 - *Azimuth start/stop* will exclude the area that does not lay between two specified azimuths.
 Note that the start azimuth may have a higher value than the end azimuth.
 Both 10 to 30 degree range and 30 to 10 are valid, but the latter option will allow all directions *except* the 10 to 30 range.
 - *Upper/lower angle* determines the maximum/minimum angle of vision.
 Areas above/below these values will be excluded, that is, registered as not visible.
-The lower angle has to be smaller than the upper angle.
+Horizontal (eye) level is at 0 degrees, angles below the hor. level can reach up to -90 degrees, and above the hor. level up to +90 deg.
+The specified lower angle has to be smaller than the upper angle.

 Viewshed